 These are the 12 steps that turn a plain white egg into a piece of art – Ukrainian Easter Egg.

 Click on the link above, to visit that post, and learn how to make them.
 You will be delightfully surprised at your own hidden talent.
 Not kidding!

 You can take up this project on your own, or engage your whole family.
 The above Pysanky were made by my children in their teenage years.
 Sure, your young children can do it as well (with your supervision of course, as lit candles are used for heating the stylus filled with bee wax).

-Also, I would suggest to use a hard-boiled egg for children under 6, to prevent losing the finished project to a “Humpty Dumpty” experience, and face the long-lasting disappointment.
-Believe me, I have been there…very heart breaking.
+Also, I would suggest to use a hard-boiled egg for children under 6, to prevent losing the finished project to a “Humpty Dumpty” experience, and face long-lasting disappointment.
+Believe me, I have been there…very heartbreaking.

 Are you thinking why would anyone invest so much time in decorating an egg?

 These eggs here are close to 90 years old now.
-They were decorated by my great-aunt (and her children) who was our first family member to come to the US.
+They were decorated by my great-aunt (and her children) who was our first family member to come to the US during the 1800s.